The staff of Spirits Institute Puget Sound are veteran presenters who are among the most talented educators in the world of craft-distilled spirits.

 Todd Buckley enjoys balancing on the fence line of right brain and left brain activity.
 His experience ranges from Intel to Microsoft to many entrepreneurial endeavours.
 He considers himself to be a marketing technopologist (one who brings together strengths in marketing, technology and social interaction), epicure (one who is an aficionado of food and drink) and musicologist (one who discovers, listens and refers to an eclectic range of music).
 He is ecstatic to be contributing his knowledge of social media for the craft distilling industry with the Spirits Institute Puget Sound series of workshops.

 Dave Dunbar has over forty years of “hands-on” experience with the federal laws and regulations that govern beverage alcohol of all types.
 He has stood atop a tank car of distilled spirits trying to gauge proof in the dead of a Montana winter as well as negotiating with the counsels of some of the industry’s major producers.
 Always interested in the “other side” of the story, he made an effort to learn the business side of their industries from the people with whom he dealt, His career revolved around what the government identified as the most sensitive and significant matters, often dealing with the grey areas that fall between black and white.
 He has helped to develop and present industry seminars for breweries and wineries (the TTB still does not conduct seminars for DSPs), made presentations at state wholesaler conventions, served as liaison with the liquor boards in several states, addressed groups with special interests, such as cider makers, organic brewers, and Canadian wineries seeking a market here.
 Early in his career, Mr Dunbar was selected as “Inspector of the Year” for ATF’s Western Region and late in his career, he received the Distinguished Service Medal in recognition of his career accomplishments.
 Since retiring, he has on occasion consulted for companies that wrestle with the complexities of contract production, alternating premises, control-group rules, and the various licensing requirements amongst the fifty states.
 From his home in Ellensburg, Washington, he operates David Dunbar Compliance Services for members of the alcohol beverage industry.
-Inspector Dunbar also continues to serve under contract to the Bureau of Alcohol, Tobacco, Firearms and Explosives as a special hearing officer to adjudicate issues concerning licensing matters.
+Inspector Emeritus Dunbar continued to serve under contract to the Bureau of Alcohol, Tobacco, Firearms and Explosives and TTB as a special hearing officer to adjudicate issues concerning licensing matters, but in his retirement, he is now in the service of the craft distillation industry excusively.

 Randy Kirlin ~ Filtration Expert